mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 To host workspaces, you need a public team profile.
 The public team profile serves as the all-encompassing hub for any publicly listed assets on the Postman API Network.
 It's a place to introduce your organization and present all the public workspaces, collections, and Flows you’ve made available.

 When you create a Postman account, you’re given the option to join any of the existing teams that share your work email domain (if they have turned on [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/#finding-teams-within-your-organization).
 If you intend to share your public API assets on behalf of your organization, join your company’s primary team.
-If a team does not exist yet, you can create it.
+If a team doesn't exist yet, you can create it.

 ### Create a new team